Skip to main content

 Public sources track 1,370+ titles for Punt, sourced from 14 providers.
 The provider mix is the strongest case for the brand:

 That's a genuinely broad supply mix for a two-year-old sweepstakes brand.
-When we benchmarked this against competitors at the same price tier, Punt landed in the top three on raw provider count and easily top three on slot variety.
+Against competitors at the same price tier, Punt lands in the top three on raw provider count and easily top three on slot variety.

 Slots (~85% of the catalog)